 Day trips leaving from Puerto Baquerizo Moreno include Espanola Island, Leon Dormido (Kicker Rock), Isla Lobos, Ochoa Beach, Las Tijeretas and Punta Corola Beach.
 Land excursions offered are: Highlands tours including options on horseback, Santa Rosa, Punta Pitt, and Sardina Bay among others.
-San Cristobal has a Giant Tortoise breeding centre similar to the other two Islands, and an Interpretation Centre for learning about Galapagos history, wildlife and geology.
+San Cristobal has a Giant Tortoise breeding centre (similar to the other two Islands), and an Interpretation Centre for learning about Galapagos history, wildlife and geology.

 How do I transfer between Islands?

-There are two options to get between islands, air and water.
-Our only regret was the 3-hour boat ride between Isla Santa Cruz and Isla Isabela.
-Given our time again, we would pay the extra to fly.
-The boats are small and crowded, and when the ocean got a little rough there were a lot of seasick passengers.
-Although the flight is only 30mins between the two islands, we worked out the overall travel time would be roughly the same considering you have to reverse the process of getting to Seymour Airport across the Itabaca Canal.
-Although if you can structure your itinerary to go directly to Isla Isabela first, then you would avoid this.
-Note, intra-Galapagos flights have a luggage weight limit of 20kg.
+The flight between the two Islands is only 30-mins.
+However, we worked out the overall travel time would be roughly the same as taking the boat, considering you have to reverse the process of getting to Seymour Airport across the Itabaca Canal.
+If you structure your itinerary to go directly to Isla Isabela first, then you could avoid this.

 What can I expect for accommodation and meals?